BRIKEV/express-oas-validator/README.md

 ### init(openApiDef, options)

-This methods initiates the validator so that `validateMiddleware` and `responseValidation` can be used in different files.
+This methods initiates the validator so that `validateRequest` and `validateResponse` can be used in different files.

 **Parameters**